klapstoelpiloot/kakunu/README.md

 ===================================================================
 By Pascal van der Heiden, [www.codeimp.com](http://www.codeimp.com)

-These tools allow basic recording and control of KlikAanKlikUit devices over RF at 433 MHz.
+These tools allow basic recording, decoding, encoding and transmission of Klik Aan Klik Uit (KAKU) devices over RF at 433 MHz.
 The software is developed for the Raspberry Pi and uses the [pigpio library](http://abyz.me.uk/rpi/pigpio/) as hardware interface.

 Use **kakunu** to listen on an input pin.
 This outputs recognized codes to standard out.
 Use the **kakusend** tool to transmit a code on an output pin.
 For both tools you can use the --help parameter for more information about any options.